About me

 I started my career as a social worker in 2006, with a toolkit of theoretical skills and 4 years of part-time practical training and very little awareness of my own social identity, negotiating complex inequalities, domestic violence and gang violence on the Cape Flats as a 21 year old.
 Having taken additional majors in development studies and public management, I took what was meant to be temporary leave to enjoy an internship at a well-known medium sized urban economics consulting firm in 2007, and this launched my career in urban development.
 My practice has remained rooted in social justice, social sciences and citizen experiences, and I am a fierce believer in the connections between city planning, city governance and social outcomes.

-I have experience working in private and non-profit sectors, with a focus on city development, cross-sector governance and partnerships, having worked as the Central City Development Manager at Cape Town Partnership and later as a Programme Lead focused on urban related partnerships at the Western Cape Economic Development Partnership.
-I understand the importance of social capital in making change happen, and am connector of ideas, people and processes.
-I understand the complexity of interests involved in the development process, as an experienced facilitator working between the private sector, public sector and civil society groups.
+I have experience working across the private, public and non-profit sectors, with a focus on city development, governance, infrastructure delivery and cross-sector partnerships.
+I previously worked as the Central City Development Manager at Cape Town Partnership and later as a Programme Lead focused on urban partnerships at the Western Cape Economic Development Partnership.
+More recently, my work has included leading and advising on complex urban resilience, infrastructure and governance programmes in South Africa and the Middle East.
+This has included governance-focused work on devolutions of authorities, establishing local government policies and processes, and operationalising data strategies.
+More recently, I have been leading a donor-funded technical assistance programme focused on municipal project preparation, institutional reform, infrastructure investment readiness and urban systems transformation.
+I understand the complexity of interests involved in development processes, as an experienced facilitator and programme manager, working between the private sector, public sector and civil society groups.

 I hold a BA in Social Work, Honour’s in Public Administration and a Master’s in Development Finance, all achieved cum laude.
-I’ve built statistical models for long-term debt financing of complex infrastructure and land value projects; I’ve chaired cross-sector committees focusing on land and housing issues, managed data and tech product development processes, I’ve built organisations, managed teams and run large international donor funded programmes (most recently in my capacity as Deputy Team Lead for the Future Cities South Africa team, a PwC lead consortium), but my favourite thing to do is still a site visit or a “walk and talk” with community members.
+I’ve built statistical models for long-term debt financing of complex infrastructure and land value projects; I’ve chaired cross-sector committees focusing on land and housing issues, managed data and tech product development processes, I’ve built organisations, managed teams and run large international donor funded programmes, but my favourite thing to do is still a site visit or a “walk and talk” with project champions and community members.

 In 2014, I was a Harvard University Kennedy School Young Leader, in a 2016 holder of the Kistesfos Fellowship for Leading Economic Growth at the Centre for International Development, Harvard, and in 2018 a Global Governance Futures 2030 Fellow with the Global Public Policy Institute.